AFL betting from outside Australia 2025

 The next rung down from the AFL includes the Victorian Football League (VFL), South Australia National Football League (SANFL) and West Australian Football League (WAFL), while there are also strong state leagues in NSW, Queensland, Tasmania and the Northern Territory and countless country and junior leagues.

-The top junior league is the TAC Cup, which is the most common pathway for young players to arrive in the AFL, through its national draft held late in the year.
+The top junior league is the Coates Talent League, which is the most common pathway for young players to arrive in the AFL, through its national draft held late in the year.

 There are organised leagues outside Australia, particularly in Asia and Europe, while players from outside Australia have risen to the highest levels of the AFL.